 - Expert Ride: 14 miles.
 Destination: Wollaston Beach, Quincy

 The group will begin and end at Ryan's Playground, 315 River St. in Mattapan.
 After the ride, chill at the park, listen to music and catch up with others at Youth in Crisis's annual Hoops and Scoops event.

 Visit https://www.eventbrite.com/e/mattapan-on-wheels-11th-annual-bike-a-thon-we-ride-tickets-151646363355 for more information and registration.
 The event is free.
 Those who donate $50 or fundraise will receive a handmade pannier.

 MBCC Against the Tide Fundraisers

-The Massachusetts Breast Cancer Coalition (MBCC) will host two family-friendly, multi-sport – Swimming, Running, Walking, Paddling and Kayaking – virtual statewide fundraising events, each with a seven-day participation window:
+The Massachusetts Breast Cancer Coalition (MBCC) will host a family-friendly, multi-sport – Swimming, Running, Walking, Paddling and Kayaking – virtual statewide fundraising event with a seven-day participation window:

 – Against the Tide August Virtual Event: Sunday, Aug.
 8 through Saturday, Aug.
 14.